 We have also compiled our firm's statistics for calendar year 2020.

 Alan H. Schorr & Associates Results: (Our statistics of past performance do not guarantee any future performance)

 |Board of Review Appeals||27%||76%||33%||44%||50%||80%||78%||75%|

 |Appellate Division Appeals||87.5%||80%||67%||100%||100%||100%||N/A||N/A|

 As the success rates of unrepresented claimants continues to drop, our success at the Department of Labor has continued at the same high levels.
 The statistics reflect that the percentage of positive results obtained by our firm have been triple or better than the average of all Appeals at every level.
-Our 95% success rate at Fact-Findings and 96% success rate at Appeal Tribunals demonstrates that the safest way to ensure unemployment benefits remains retaining an attorney for all hearings.
+Our 100% success rate at Fact-Findings and 94% success rate at Appeal Tribunals demonstrates that the safest way to ensure unemployment benefits remains retaining an attorney for all hearings.
 Because the Department of Labor is now utilizing questionnaires more often than Fact-Finding hearings, the Fact-Finding statistics for 2020 are based on only 16 hearings.

-All in all, the statistics for 2018 and the past six years confirm the importance of having counsel at every level of the increasingly complicated and contentious unemployment process.
+All in all, the statistics for 2020 and the past eight years confirm the importance of having counsel at every level of the increasingly complicated and contentious unemployment process.